 Starting with Hatching Eggs

-Unless you know of a reputable breeder that you can get eggs from inexpensively, I don’t recommend this approach as a way to start.
-It is essential, though once you get your breeding flocks going.
+Unless you know of a reputable breeder that you can get eggs from inexpensively, I don’t recommend fertile hatching eggs as a way to start, although, obviously hatching eggs from your own flocks will be essential once you get your breeding flocks going.

 Once you get your flock started, then you’ll need to hatch eggs from your own hens each year, but to get your flock started, buying hatching eggs isn’t the best approach.